Coinductive control of inductive data types: Illustrative example: id + 1

 Notice that in the term ``$n$-partial homomorphism'' in the above \cref{con: partial induction}, $n$ takes values in $\eN$, the terminal coalgebra of our endofunctor.
+In fact, the above construction follows the similar pattern of the measurings of algebras over a field that we mentioned in the introduction.
 So now we make the following definition in which we encode the coalgebra directly.
-This allows us to be much more general.
+This allows us to generalize \cref{con: partial induction}, dropping the hypothesis that $A$ is preinitial.

 \begin{definition} [Measuring, cf. \cref{definition: measuring coalgebra} and \cref{prop: measuring for closed}] Consider algebras $A$ and $B$ and a coalgebra $C$.
 A \emph{measuring from $A$ to $B$ by $C$} is a function $f\colon C \rightarrow A \rightarrow B$ such that: \begin{description} \item[\emph{(M1)}] $f_c (0_A)=0_B$ for all $c \in C$; \item[\emph{(M2)}] $f_c(a+1)=0_B$ for all $\llbracket c \rrbracket=0$ and for all $a\in A$; \item[\emph{(M3)}] $f_c(a+1)=f_{c-1}(a)+1$ for $\llbracket c \rrbracket \geq 1$ and for all $a\in A$. \end{description}